Hungarian Treasury 3-month bond

 Hungary Treasury 3-Month bond hit a 52-week high of HUF99.99 during the day.
 In the last one month the bond has hit a new 52-week high seven times and in the last three months twenty-eight times, pointing to a significant uptrend.
 The bond price has increased 1.0 HUF filler (or 0.01%) from its last trading session of January 18, 2018 to close at HUF99.99.
 The bond matures in 4 months; its yield to maturity has (YTM) decreased by 1.0 basis points from 0.05% to 0.04%.

 |YTM change (%)||20.0||20.0||42.86||75.0|

 HUNGARY 3-MONTH BULLISH SIGNALS

-+ In the last three months the bond has hit a new 52-week high forty-two times, pointing to a significant uptrend.
++ In the last three months the bond has hit a new 52-week high twenty-eight times, pointing to a significant uptrend.